rafaelcastan/instagram-dio/README.md

-This project was made for learning purposes during the Avanade Full-Stack developer bootcamp at [Digital Innovation One](https://digitalinnovation.one)
+This project was made for learning purposes during the Avanade Full-Stack developer bootcamp at [Digital Innovation One](https://digitalinnovation.one) using Flexbox.

+Languages:

+- HMTL
+- CSS